denniztr/instagram-clone-react-js/README.md

 3. Start the development server: npm run dev

 Feel free to test this application.
-I appreciate and welcome any feedback, so please don't hesitate to provide your thoughts."
+I appreciate and welcome any feedback, so please don't hesitate to provide your thoughts